SNKB-M1989-BT3-122

 Known Host SystemsKnown Host Systems

 A list of known host systems this keyboard could be bundled with or at least designed specifically to operate with.
-This could terminals, PCs or laptops.
+This could be terminals, desktop PCs or laptops.

 IBM 3476 InfoWindow Display Station (IBM 5250 family)